Eswatini country profile

 The king, who is known as Ngweyama - "the lion" - often appears in public in traditional dress, and has many wives.

 He rules by decree and has been criticised for the heavy-handed treatment of opponents and for requesting public money to pay for new palaces and luxury cars.

 Protesters angered by economic decline have become increasingly vocal in demanding political reform.

-The government does not restrict access to the internet, but few Swazis can afford to go online, according to Freedom House.
+The government does not restrict access to the internet, but few Swazis can afford to go online.

 Some key dates in Eswatini's history: